English3000/WorkReal/README.md

 * Application Mailer
 * Google Maps API
 * PhoneGap
+* _D3?_ (for stats)

 ## Implementation

-_Rule of Thumb:_ First skeleton & build out everything we know.
+_Rules of Thumb:_ First skeleton & build out everything we know.
 Build upon that with the new stuff.

+For AJAX requests, consolidate what we can in the views via associations, arrays of ids, etc. On the frontend, generally make AJAX requests at the page-level (as lower-level components may all use that same store data).

 ## Resources

 * [ReactNative](https://facebook.github.io/react-native/docs/getting-started.html)

 * [ReactNativeExpress](http://www.reactnativeexpress.com/) - additional recommended guide

 * [App Store](https://www.joshmorony.com/the-step-by-step-guide-to-publishing-a-html5-mobile-application-on-app-stores/)

 * [PhoneGap](https://stackoverflow.com/questions/5843063/what-are-the-steps-to-convert-a-ruby-on-rails-app-into-an-phonegap-ios-app) for wrapping our app in a native container

 ## MVPs